isabella232/media-analytics.en-1/help/media-collection-api/mc-api-impl/mc-api-obtain-sid.md

 <a id="section_pry_xby_lcb"></a>

-This code snippet from the Reference Player shows one way of coding a [](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md), along with extracting the Session ID (and the Collection API version) from the Location header in the response:
+This code snippet from the Reference Player shows one way of coding a [Sessions request](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md), along with extracting the Session ID (and the Collection API version) from the Location header in the response:

 ```js
 var